John Overall (architect)

 Sir John Wallace Overall, CBE, MC1 (15 July 1913 – 2 September 2001) was an Australian Second World War veteran and architect.
 As inaugural Commissioner of the National Capital Development Commission from 1957 to 1972, he made a significant contribution to the development of Canberra.

 Early life

 Overall was born in Sydney, New South Wales, on 15 July 1913.
 He had humble beginnings and grew up with his sisters in a Masonic home in Sydney.

+He studied architecture at the Sydney Technical College in the 1920s.

 Second World War

 Overall served as an officer in the Second Australian Imperial Force during the Second World War, where he was awarded the Military Cross for "great courage, devotion and initiative" in 1941 for his service during the early Western Desert campaign in North Africa.
 Overall was awarded a Bar to the decoration for his "outstanding leadership and disregard for danger" on 1 September 1942 during the First Battle of El Alamein.
 After serving with the 9th Divisional Engineers, in September 1943 he took over command of Australia's first parachute infantry battalion, the 1st Parachute Battalion, and was in command of that unit when they deployed to Singapore at the end of the war.